rzzzwilson/DigitalVFO/README.rst

 I'm an amateur radio operator, but since I'm not in the country in which I earned my licence I can't actually build or operate a transmitter, so I build receivers and test gear.
-I'm working on being able to operate from my countyr of residence, but that's another story.
+I'm working on being able to operate from my country of residence, but that's another story.

 One piece of test gear that would be useful is called a Signal Generator.
 This is a piece of kit that generates a radio signal of a known frequency.
 It can